 Student Health Services

 The Student Health and Counseling Center is located on the ground floor of New Res Hall and is open Monday through Friday from 9:00 am to 5:00 pm.
 The center provides basic health services for students as well as counseling services.
 During the pandemic, all services have been provided via telehealth, with limited in-person healthcare two days a week by appointment only.
-Pre-pandemic, health services are walk-in only, and over the counter medications for minor conditions are available by self-serve at the kiosk inside the door, and also at Campus & Public Safety for student convenience.
+Over the counter medications for minor conditions are available by self-serve at the kiosk inside the door, and also at Campus & Public Safety for student convenience.

 The Washington Hospital (5 minutes away) serves as our campus clinic.
 While students can go to the full-service clinic at any time, dedicated appointment times are available each afternoon and on some evenings.

 A full counseling center is available to students on campus.
 Appointments can be made in advance to see counselors.
 Additionally, the counseling center provides educational testing services, health and wellness screenings, group counseling (in additional to individual) and programs and outreach.

 For medical emergencies, students should contact Campus & Public Safety, 911, or go to the Washington Hospital.